-The district will expend all Awards and account for those Awards in accordance with all applicable laws and regulations.
+The technology center will expend all Awards and account for those Awards in accordance with all applicable laws and regulations.
 The Director of Finance is responsible for maintaining appropriate records, documentation, and oversight related to all Awards.
 This includes, but is not limited to the following:

-- the district’s written procedures to minimize the elapsed time between the transfer of funds and disbursement by the district, when possible, to receive funds in advance from the FAA
+• the technology center’s written procedures to minimize the elapsed time between the transfer of funds and disbursement by the technology center, when possible, to receive funds in advance from the FAA

-- the district’s written procedures for determining the allowability of costs in accordance with 2 CFR part 200 subpart E and the terms and conditions of the Award
+• the technology center’s written procedures for determining the allowability of costs in accordance with 2 CFR part 200 subpart E and the terms and conditions of the Award

 Records Retention Timeline

-The district will maintain all records pertinent to any Awards it receives.
+The technology center will maintain all records pertinent to any Awards it receives.
 All documents will be maintained a minimum of 3 years from the date of submission of the final expenditure report OR 3 years from the date of the quarterly or annual financial report UNLESS there are pending claims related to project OR the FAA has notified the district the records should be maintained longer OR the records have been transferred to or are maintained by the FAA or State Entity.
-The district will retain records for real property and equipment maintained for 3 years after final disposition.
+The technology center will retain records for real property and equipment maintained for 3 years after final disposition.

-- the district receives less than $120,000 in Awards per year
+• the technology center receives less than $120,000 in Awards per year

-- the district would earn less than $500 per year in interest on federal cash balances
+• the technology center would earn less than $500 per year in interest on federal cash balances

-The Director of Finance is responsible for retaining up to $500 per year of interest earned on Awards for the district to utilize for administrative expenses.
+The Director of Finance is responsible for retaining up to $500 per year of interest earned on Awards for the technology center to utilize for administrative expenses.
 The Director of Finance is responsible for remitting any additional earned interest to the Department of Health and Human Services Payment Management System.

 Real Property, Equipment, and Supplies

-The district will appropriately insure all real property, equipment, and supplies (“Property”) acquired or improved with Awards, and will take reasonable steps to safeguard and adequately maintain the Property.
+The technology center will appropriately insure all real property, equipment, and supplies (“Property”) acquired or improved with Awards, and will take reasonable steps to safeguard and adequately maintain the Property.
 All Property will be labeled.

-The district will not encumber Property acquired or improved with an Award without prior approval from the FAA.
+The technology center will not encumber Property acquired or improved with an Award without prior approval from the FAA.

-The district will conduct an inventory of Property at least every 2 years, and will review/update the inventory annually.
-The district will include the following information on the inventory: fund source, description, serial number, acquisition date, acquisition cost, and location.
+The technology center will conduct an inventory of Property at least every 2 years and will review/update the inventory annually.
+The technology center will include the following information on the inventory: fund source, description, serial number, acquisition date, acquisition cost, and location.

-The district will use the Property as long as needed, and may make the Property available for other federal projects as long as this will not disrupt the intended use.
+The technology center will use the Property as long as needed and may make the Property available for other federal projects as long as this will not disrupt the intended use.